 Section 1.
 Qualifications

-B. The Chapter shall notify Association headquarters of the name of the Representative, as required by the Association.
+B. The Chapter shall notify Association headquarters of the name of the Representative.

 Section 2.
 Election and Term